philippta/trip/README.md

 ---

-Trip enhances your HTTP clients in very elegant ways:
+Trip is the enhancement for your HTTP clients:
 - Authorize HTTP requests **once** and for all.
 - Make requests **more resilient** against temporary failures.
 - **Removes clutter** from your HTTP calls.
-- Plugs easily into your exisiting HTTP clients.
+- Plugs easily into your existing HTTP clients.
 - Zero dependencies.
 - Tiny and readable codebase.